-The Iowa DOT has developed an AEPD spread sheet which provides an alternative method to StreamStats for calculating AEPD's per SIR 2013-5086.
+The Iowa DOT has developed an AEPD spread sheet which provides the ability to calculate AEPD's per SIR 2013-5086.
 The variables for each regression equation, including the Main-Channel Slope (MCS) variable, must be calculated by the StreamStats program.
 AEPD's per past USGS Regional Regression Equation (RRE) procedures (USGS WRIR 87-4132 & WRIR 00-4233) can also be calculated for comparison purposes.

 The AEPD spread sheet should be used as a tool for comparing the different methodologies to determine if any outliers are present in estimating the AEPD's per SIR 2013-5086.
 In general, USGS SIR 2013-5086 provides higher peak discharges than the previous regression equations, particularly WRIR 87-4132.
 If the AEPD spread sheet determines that AEPD's calculated per SIR 2013-5086 are significantly different from those estimated using previous RRE procedures (USGS WRIR 87-4132 & 00-4233), then engineering judgment can be used to adjust SIR 2013-5086 AEPD estimates for the design of bridges and culverts in Iowa.
-Preliminary Unit Leader approval will be required when a methodology other than StreamStats is recommended for proposed design discharges for drainage areas greater than 20 square miles.
+Preliminary Unit Leader approval will be required when a methodology other than USGS SIR 2013-5086 is recommended for proposed design discharges for drainage areas greater than 20 square miles.

 USGS SIR 2013-5086 has defined three different flood regions for the state and utilizes a multivariable equation for each region.
-For basins that cross region boundaries (multi-region basins), StreamStats will provide a SIR 2013-5086 RRE AEPD estimate for each region falling in the basin, and a weighted AEPD estimate per SIR 2013-5086 based on the ratio of the area of each contributory flood region to the total basin area.
+For basins that cross region boundaries (multi-region basins), StreamStats will provide a SIR 2013-5086 RRE AEPD estimate for each region falling in the basin, and a percent of the total basin area for each contributory flood region.

-The AEPD spread sheet can calculate AEPD's for basins that cross region boundaries per the above.
-In addition, the AEPD spread sheet allows for alternate weighting of flood regions in multi-region basins.
+The AEPD spread sheet can calculate AEPD's for basins that cross region boundaries.

-For multi-region RRE estimates, IaDOT recommendation/policy is to use an additional weighting factor in the RRE estimate for the region where the site is located (outfall region).
-IaDOT recommendation is to use an outfall region weighting of 2.
+For multi-region RRE estimates, laDOT recommendation/policy is to use an additional weighting factor in the RRE estimate for the region where the site is located (outfall region). laDOT recommendation is to use an outfall region weighting of 2.
 Refer to the AEPD Spreadsheet Usage Guide referenced above, Section 5, for guidelines on weighting of RRE AEPD multi-region estimates.